-Your Remote Lock Control operates on a radio frequency subject to Federal Communications Commission (FCC) Rules.
+Your Remote Keyless Entry operates on a radio frequency subject to Federal Communications Commission (FCC) Rules and with Industry and Science Canada.
+This device complies with Part 15 of the FCC Rules.
+Operation is subject to the following two conditions: